NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Undertaker's Manifest.md

 * * *

-**Effect** If your next action is to cast a necromancy spell, the spell's casting is accompanied by a roiling cloud of shadow that spills out around you, creating dim light in a 30-foot emanation centered on you for the next 3 rounds.
+**Effect** If your next action is to cast a necromancy spell, the spell's casting is accompanied by a roiling cloud of shadow that spills out around you, creating dim light in a @Template\[emanation|distance:30\] centered on you for the next 3 rounds.
 This has no effect on areas where the lighting level is already darker than dim light.

 *Source: Pathfinder Treasure Vault*
 *OGL*